Moss stitch: beginner’s guide and 10 knitting stitch patterns

 3. One moss stitch row

-Each row of moss stitch includes a combination of knit and purl stitches.
+Each row of moss stitch knitting includes a combination of knit and purl stitches.
 The purl stitches will look more raised than the knit stitches.
 When you need to count rows of moss stitch, it’s usually easier to count the rows of purl bumps on one side.

 What is seed stitch?